Last updated: 29 June 2020

 - Public open spaces and parks in (or near) the Chesterton wards, Coleridge, Queen Edith’s and Trumpington.

-Examples of S106-funded open space projects include improvements to footpaths, paths, signs, lighting, landscaping, fencing, trees/shrubs, drainage, habitat creation, skateboard and scooter parks, benches, bins, and noticeboards.
+Examples of S106-funded open space projects include improvements to footpaths, paths, signs, lighting, landscaping, fencing, trees and shrubs, drainage, habitat creation, skateboard and scooter parks, benches, bins, and noticeboards.